mishozhghenti/fizzbuzz_app/README.md

 ```
 It is a list of rules where each of it contains ID, output and divisible number. <br/>

-In case we want to add new rule as mentioned above (Divisible by 7 - "Haha" Rule) we would have:
+In case we want to add a new rule as mentioned above (Divisible by 7 - "Haha" Rule) we would have:
 ```
 [
   {